PHYSICAL THERAPY Clinic

 Rehabilitation is a collaborative process, and appointments should be cancelled/rescheduled only when absolutely necessary.
 If you need to cancel or change an appointment, please call 623-537-6000.

 Patients who fail to attend their scheduled appointments or who consistently arrive late may be dismissed from the clinic.

-The Physical Therapy Institute addresses many types of orthopedic conditions.
+The Physical Therapy Clinic addresses many types of orthopedic conditions.
 Treatments include postural training, body mechanics, joint mobilization/manipulation, strengthening, flexibility, pain reduction, coordination training, gait training, and correction of faulty movement patterns.
 Diagnoses treated include back and neck pain, joint pain and dysfunction, post-surgical orthopedic conditions, and sports injuries.

 Chronic pain affects more Americans than stroke, cancer, diabetes, and coronary heart disease combined.
 Dr. Mark Kargela is a therapeutic pain specialist and lectures locally and nationally on chronic pain.

 The focus of our chronic pain program is to partner with our patients to learn their unique stories and develop tailored treatment plans to return them to their valued life activities that are limited by pain.

 We treat diagnoses such as fibromyalgia, complex regional pain syndrome, chronic fatigue syndrome, POTS, chronic back/neck pain, arthritis, failed spine surgery, whiplash, neuropathic pain, and others.

 The spine program at the Physical Therapy Clinic is an evidence-informed, science-based approach to helping patients reduce pain and regain movement.